sypherlev/php-chassis-framework/README.md

 1. The route is defined: `$this->addRoute('POST', '/auth/login', 'App\\Auth\\Domain\\AuthAction:login');`
 2. Chassis matches the route, creates an instance of `App\\Auth\\Domain\\AuthAction`, injects a WebRequest object into it along with the collection objects, and triggers the `login()` method.
-3. AuthAction bootstraps itself in the constructor - it sets up the AuthResponder, and the AuthService.
+3. AuthAction bootstraps itself in its `init()` method - it sets up the AuthResponder, and the AuthService.
 The WebRequest is already available in $this->request.
 4. In the `login()` method, AuthAction grabs the username and password from the WebRequest and passes it to the AuthService method for logging in users, which is also called `login()`.
 5. AuthService is a little black box of logic that takes the info, does whatever it needs to do to communicate with the database, and tosses back either the user's information if the login was successful, or false if it wasn't.
 6. AuthAction does nothing with the response other than give it to the AuthResponder.